Shikochin/self/README.md

 # Self

-My personal website, powered by VuePress, using GitHub Pages.
+My personal website, powered by VuePress, using Cloudflare Pages.